Kerogen: Kerogen cycle

-The diagram on the right shows the organic carbon cycle with the flow of kerogen (black solid lines) and the flow of biospheric carbon (green solid lines) showing both the fixation of atmospheric CO2 by terrestrial and marine primary productivity.
+The diagram on the right shows the organic carbon cycle with the flow of kerogen (black solid lines) and the flow of biospheric carbon (green solid lines), showing both the fixation of atmospheric CO2 by terrestrial and marine primary productivity.
 The combined flux of reworked kerogen and biospheric carbon into ocean sediments constitutes total organic carbon burial entering the endogenous kerogen pool.

 Extra-terrestrial

 Carbonaceous chondrite meteorites contain kerogen-like components.
 Such material is thought to have formed the terrestrial planets.
-Kerogen materials have been detected also in interstellar clouds and dust around stars.
+Kerogenous materials have been detected also in interstellar clouds and dust around stars.

 The Curiosity rover has detected organic deposits similar to kerogen in mudstone samples in Gale Crater on Mars using a revised drilling technique.
 The presence of benzene and propane also indicates the possible presence of kerogen-like materials, from which hydrocarbons are derived.